maryi/CSCW-Project/Project report/ReportDocument.md

 *Scale*: Describes the maximum number of participants supported by the tool.
 The possible values selected represent the most popular accommodations: 2, less or equal to 5, less or equal to 10, and more than 10 participants.

-*Domains*: List the number of knowledge domains for which the tool can be used for.
+*Domains*: Lists the number of knowledge domains for which the tool can be used for.
 The selection of possible values for this descriptor was based on the high level categories of JACS ([Joint Academic Coding System](https://www.hesa.ac.uk/index.php?option=com_content&view=article&id=158 "JACS")).
 For a complete list of possible values in this descriptor refer to [APPENDIX 1](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%201%20-%20Domains%20values%20based%20on%20JACS.md)

-*Nascence*: Described the level of novelty or routine work that can be done in the tool.
+*Nascence*: Describes the level of novelty or routine work that can be done in the tool.
 In our solution, we kept the descriptor with the same definition in both sets and possible values as:

  * Routine: support for familiar tasks
  * Most of the tasks are routine